Americana Group

-Americana is a food company headquartered in Sharjah City.
+Americana Restaurants International PLC is a food company headquartered in Sharjah City.
 It operates food products throughout the Middle East and North Africa region, Americana Group is the largest integrated food company in Middle East.

 History

 In 1970, Americana first opened Wimpy in Kuwait.
 During the 1970s, Americana Meat was introduced in the market which included chicken nuggets, hamburgers, chicken fillets and more.

 Americana Group's main lines of business are operating food and beverage outlets, and manufacturing of food products.
 It has a network of over 2,465 outlets.
 The group’s network encompasses several brands in the quick service, casual dining and fine dining categories, some of which are KFC, Pizza Hut, Hardee's, T.G.I.
 Friday's, Costa Coffee, Baskin Robbins, Krispy Kreme, Olive Garden, Red Lobster, and LongHorn Steakhouse.

+In 2025, Americana announced plans to diversify away from US brands after full year net profits at the company fell by nearly 40 per cent to $159mn in 2024, due to local boycotts of brands like KFC and Krispy Kreme over the US support for Israel during Gaza war.

 Operating countries

 Americana currently has 23 restaurant chains in 13 countries.